-- (a) Include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process; - (b) Inform the parties that they may have an advisor of their choice under subsection d of subsection 7 who may be, but is not required to be, an attorney, and may inspect and review evidence under subsection 7; and - (c) Consistent with section 13, inform the parties of the prohibition against knowingly making false statements or knowingly submitting false information during the complaint process. - b.
-If, in the course of an investigation, the institution decides to investigate allegations about the complainant or respondent that are not included in the notice provided pursuant to subsection a of subsection 6, the institution must provide notice of the additional allegations to the parties whose identities are known. - c.
-Dismissal of formal complaint. - (i) If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in subsection 2 even if proved, did not occur in the institution's education program or activity, or did not occur against a person in the United States, then the institution must dismiss the formal complaint with regard to that conduct for purposes of sexual harassment under Title IX.
-Such a dismissal does not preclude action under another provision of the Board of Regents' Handbook, NSHE Code, or institution's code of conduct. - (ii) The institution may dismiss the formal complaint or any allegations therein, if at any time during the investigation or hearing: - (a) A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - (b) The respondent is no longer enrolled or employed by the institution; or - (c) Specific circumstances prevent the institution from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein. - (iii) Upon a dismissal required or permitted pursuant to subsections i and ii of subsection c of subsection 6, the institution must promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties.
+a) Include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process;

+b) Inform the parties that they may have an advisor of their choice under Subsection d of Subsection 7 who may be, but is not required to be, an attorney, and may inspect and review evidence under Subsection 7; and c) Consistent with Section 13, inform the parties of the prohibition against knowingly making false statements or knowingly submitting false information during the complaint process.

+b.
+If, in the course of an investigation, the institution decides to investigate allegations about the complainant or respondent that are not included in the notice provided pursuant to Subsection a of Subsection 6, the institution must provide notice of the additional allegations to the parties whose identities are known.

+7. Dismissal of formal complaint

+a.
+If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in Subsection 2 even if proved, did not occur in the institution's education program or activity, or did not occur against a person in the United States, then the institution must dismiss the formal complaint with regard to that conduct for purposes of sexual harassment under Title IX.
+Such a dismissal does not preclude action under another provision of the Board of Regents' Handbook, NSHE Code, or institution's code of conduct.

+b.
+The institution may dismiss the formal complaint or any allegations therein, if at any time during the investigation or hearing:

+i.
+A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein;

+ii.
+The respondent is no longer enrolled or employed by the institution; or iii.
+Specific circumstances prevent the institution from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

+c.
+Upon a dismissal required or permitted pursuant to Subsections i and ii of Subsection c of Subsection 6, the institution must promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties.

-7. Investigation of a Formal Complaint.
+8. Investigation of a Formal Complaint.

 The institution investigating a formal complaint must: